 To provide consistency all campuses use the same definitions for the various levels of emergencies and EOC activation.
-The Incident Commander and the Director of Emergency Management or the Emergency Management Coordinator jointly determines the level of emergency, unless a joint meeting would delay critical response and recovery efforts.
+The Incident Commander and the Director of Emergency Management or the local Emergency Management Coordinator jointly deter-mines the level of emergency, unless a joint meeting would delay critical response and recovery efforts.

-Level Name of Level Description Example 0 Daily Ops/Limited Emergency Conditions A situation has occurred or may occur to warrant further action.
+Level Name of Level Description Example 4 Daily Ops/Limited Emergency Conditions A situation has occurred or may occur to warrant further action.
 The Pennsylvania State University Director of Emergency Management may request notification.
-Moderate to heavy snow fall 1 Monitoring/Standby A situation has occurred requiring limited activation of the local emergency operations center.
+Moderate to heavy snow fall 3 Monitoring/Standby A situation has occurred requiring limited activation of the local emergency operations center.
 The Pennsylvania State University Director of Emergency management may request notification.
-Bomb threats 2 Significant Emergency A situation has occurred requiring activation of the local EOC.
+Bomb threats 2 Significant Emergency A situation has occurred requiring activation of the EOC.
 The Pennsylvania State University Director of Emergency management must be notified.
-Conditions that require the evacuation of campus 3 Full Emergency Conditions A situation has occurred requiring full activation of the local EOC and policy level personnel.
+Conditions that require the evacuation of campus 1 Full Emergency Conditions A situation has occurred requiring full activation of the EOC and policy level personnel.
 The Pennsylvania State University Director of Emergency Management must be notified.
-This type of situation may result in activation of the University Park EOC for support.
 Bomb detonation